Sport in Madeira: Football

-The Al Nassr FC and Portugal footballer Cristiano Ronaldo was born in Madeira and played for CF Andorinha and Nacional before going to Sporting Lisbon.
+The Al Nassr and Portugal footballer Cristiano Ronaldo was born in Madeira and played for CF Andorinha and Nacional before going to Sporting Lisbon.

-C.S.
 Marítimo is considered the biggest club of Madeira and has enjoyed various campaigns in the UEFA Cup having recorded famous results against teams such as Juventus, Leeds and Rangers.
-Having finished 5th in the league in the 2009/2010 season, C.S.
-Marítimo qualified for the Europa League for the 2010/2011 season.
+Having finished 5th in the league in the 2009–10 season, Marítimo qualified for the Europa League for the 2010–11 season.

 C.S.
-Marítimo has nurtured great players such as Pepe, now retired, Danny, who retired at the club in 2018, Jorge Costa, a retired F.C.
-Porto player currently managing CS Gaz Metan Mediaș, Tarik Sektioui, a former F.C.
-Porto player among other clubs who is now managing RS Berkane, Nuno Valente, who retired at Everton in 2009, Ariza Makukula, who retired in 2014 at BEC Tero Sasana, Moussa Marega the current FC Porto player, Moussa Maâzou the current Sektzia Nes Tziona F.C. player, Bakero the journeyman who retired in 2015 at Felgueiras, and many others.
+Marítimo has nurtured notable players such as Pepe, now retired, Danny, who retired at the club in 2018, Jorge Costa, a retired FC Porto player, Tarik Sektioui, another former FC Porto player among other clubs who is now managing RS Berkane, Nuno Valente, who retired at Everton in 2009, Ariza Makukula, who retired in 2014 at BEC Tero Sasana, Moussa Marega the current FC Porto player, Moussa Maâzou the current Sektzia Nes Tziona F.C. player, Bakero the journeyman who retired in 2015 at Felgueiras.

 In 2003–04 Nacional achieved fourth place in the Portuguese League, their best classification ever.
 They repeated it three years later and are the only Madeiran team to finish fourth place in the Portuguese League.
-Nacional were the first Madeiran team to reach the Europa League group stage (in the 2009-2010 season) until Marítimo reached the group stages in the 2012-13 season.
+Nacional were the first Madeiran team to reach the UEFA Europa League group stage (in the 2009–10 season) until Marítimo reached the group stages in the 2012–13 season.
 Cristiano Ronaldo, a football player, played in Nacional until he was 12 years old before moving to Sporting Lisbon.
 Nacional plays in the Madeira Stadium (Estádio da Madeira), considered by CNN in 2011, one of the eight more unusual stadiums in the world.
 Besides Cristiano Ronaldo, other known footballers have also played at Nacional including Paulo Assunção (F.C.
 Porto and Atlético Madrid among others), Rúben Micael (Porto and Real Zaragoza among others, current Nacional player), Maicon (Porto among others), Diego Benaglio (Wolfsburg among others) and Felipe Lopes (Wolfsburg among others).

 Outside the Portuguese top league, there are four other Madeiran teams not in the District Championships, all in the Campeonato de Portugal: União da Madeira, a former Primeira Liga side, Câmara de Lobos, Marítimo B (the reserve team of Marítimo), and A.D.
 Camacha, a newly promoted side.